onxstigb/onestiPortfolio/README.md

 # This is my README File for this project

 This project will be a portfolio website containing some work I have done and showcasing my coding skills I have learned this far.
+I will be using the Eventsy site as a template as that was a site I struggled to create so I would like to challenge myself to remake it.

 ---